pulkit200/A2ZServiceProviders/README.md

 # A2ZServiceProviders
-This is a android application build on andriod studio.
-This app provide various services to people at there door through user friendly interface.
+An android application build on android studio.
+It is a platform that provides various services to people at there door through a user-friendly interface.